 From a space inspired by the tropics and nestled among old town main street businesses in Auburn (a suburb located 30 min from Seattle) , we are still here to do things a bit differently.
 From the moment you enter, we want you to leave Terra behind and become immersed into undersea dreams.
 You’ll find our latest class offerings, scuba gear and accessories, as well as our travel opportunities posted…well, on blackboards…just like Starbucks.

 We offer coffee and tea to our friends…and that’s pretty much anyone who enters our place.
 We invite you to bring your questions, your tales and your passion of the sea through our doors.
 After all, that’s really the reason we come to work each day.

-Coming in February, we’ll have AIR.
-With a rental department designed to keep divers diving, even before they can purchase their total diving system.
-Two rinse tubs outside will allow divers to rinse their gear while their tanks are refilled for their next dive.
+We have a compressor system for tank fills and a repair department, servicing ALL equipment on-site, so no need for you to send your regulators into the abyss for service.
+With a rental department designed to keep divers diving, even before they can purchase their total diving system, two rinse tubs outside will allow divers to rinse their gear while their tanks are refilled for their next dive.
 We think it makes sense…we think you’ll like it.

 Our Founder’s Story (Cindy Ross – PrimaGirlDiver)

 When I was 19, I was told by a commercial diving instructor that I was too little to learn scuba.
 And at 19, I hadn’t yet learned to question limiting statements, so I happily enjoyed my life on land and watched the waves from the shore.

 In my thirties, I longed for a change.
 I wanted to spend more time enjoying life and less time “working”.
 How would I accomplish this?
 Well, Jacques Cousteau dove until he was in his mid-eighties, so there was the answer!